kylrth/kylrth.github.io/content/post/jupyter-lab.md

 tags: ["self-hosted", "machine-learning", "programming"]
 ---

 This is how I set up my headless home server with a Jupyter Lab Docker container with an Nvidia GPU runtime.
+Login is handled by a GitHub OAuth application.

+## Nvidia drivers and the container runtime

 First, check [here](https://docs.nvidia.com/cuda/archive/11.4.2/cuda-toolkit-release-notes/index.html) (replacing the CUDA version in the URL with your own) to see which Nvidia drivers you need for the CUDA toolkit version you want.
 I'm using CUDA 11.4.2, which means I need at least driver version 470.